pirogram/pirogram-content/books/regex-with-python/010-regex-introduction/topics/030-problem-statement.md

   This is where the problem is: how do you map all these variations of `wattpad` to just what it is (i.e. `wattpad`)?
 To your mind, the pattern is clear and you can easily see the mapping.
 However, if you were to write a program for this purpose, it would be a fairly involved task.

-  This is where regular expresions shine.
+  This is where regular expressions shine.
 They give you a powerful language to describe the pattern (or the variations thereof).